berkeley-politics-capstone/politics-capstone/docs/_posts/2019-07-29-modeling-political-topics.md

 ## Reddit Comments

 50 topics were chosen to train the LDA model on the Reddit comments.
-The topics generated from Reddit topics include current events:
+Overall, users on this internet forum are interested in discussing their thoughts and opinions, which tend to get clustered into their own topics:

+Expressives

+	never, watch, enough, speak, stupid, throw, forget, truth

+Perceptions

+	think, really, would, something, actually, thats, probably, understand

+That being stated, there are still topics that discuss current events, the candidates, and some policy as well.
+Here are two topics surrounding current events:

 The Russia Investigation